blu-pi/econ-sim/Diary.md

 Testing of seqEval for perfect information is now complete.
 Lessons were learnt.
 Now going to try and implement a full simulation run by starting the simulation after creating the graph and ending it at a fixed number of loops or looking for an equilibrium/cycle.
 Progress!
 Extra features initially intended to be in final product that aren't yet implemented will be implemented later.
 For now I need the simulation to run successfully with existing parameters.

 Started on basic template for setup of the simulation.
 Needs to be tested!
 Methodology may change.

+Completed sim setup but need to test it.
+Working on UI for data input.
+Still need to do data output and implementation of extra features which I planned to include.
+Generally most goals are marked with #TODO comments throughout the code.
+Decided to use tkinter for UI since it comes in the default python package and I have previous experience using it.

+Working on setup UI.
+Going to use existing valid arg lists/dicts to generate entry fields.
+Decided to make one class for storing and checking all possible parameters that can be passed to the simulation.
+This makes it easier to maintain and makes the implementation of the dynamic UI creating easier.
+Essentially the UI will automatically look which parameters the simulation can take and will generate entry fields accordingly.
+This makes it much simpler to add extra features in future.
+This maintainability has also been a focus for the code base since the beginning.